FelixOnline/v2/content/articles/2014-5-16-imperial-falls-in-latest-ranking-table.md

 subtitle: >
   This week the Complete University Guide (CUG) released their latest ranking table for Universities within the United Kingdom.
 date: "2014-05-16 01:38:19 +0100"

 # Attributes from Felix Online V1
 id: "4595"
 old_path: /news/4595/imperial-falls-in-latest-ranking-table
 aliases:
  - /news/4595/imperial-falls-in-latest-ranking-table
+imported: true
+comments:
+ - Imperial beats LSE which is third on all criteria except research assessment and only marginally It could have been interesting to note in the articleImperial real ranking is threrefore 3rd as usual

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true